 “Beware the dark pool at the bottom of our hearts.
 In its icy, black depths dwell strange and twisted creatures it is best not to disturb.” ― Sue Grafton

 “Yes Ma’am,” Whitney obediently replied.
-The pair were aware that the corridor steadily declined as they advanced.
-Without warning they came to a wall where a hole was covered up by another large circular boulder.
+The long declining corridor was yet another terrifying development in this strange land Whitney thought.
+Without warning they came to a wall where a hole was covered up by a large circular boulder.
 The draft continued from their right where the corridor narrowed.
-Whitney stooped and Mana had to crawl on her knees at this point.
+Whitney stooped in order to advance and Mana had to crawl on her knees.
 They continued on for another fifty meters before Whitney, who was now ahead of Mana with the flashlight clenched between her teeth, spotted a dim light from an opening ahead of her.
 She turned to confront Mana.

 Mana surveyed the entranceway.
 A large open space led off in another direction.
 On each side of the hub were located two similar holes where large circular rocks were placed with thick wooden stubs in the center of each.
 Mana studied the area in her deliberate manner.
 She turned.
 Even in her silence Whitney understood the urgency that Mana conveyed.
 “You will remain here out of sight while I go to find out more about our situation.
 Do not move regardless of how long I am gone.
 I will return for you.”

 Whitney, of course, was terrified.
-She was entirely dependent on Mana though.
+She was entirely dependent on Mana.
 All she could do was shake her head reluctantly in agreement.
 Mana skillfully swung from the ledge of the concealed spy-hole where Whitney remained.
 She lightly landed on the pads of her feet as she dropped the remaining distance to the floor of the center of the cavern.
 Mana approached the closer of the large circular stones.
 Someone or something had labored to create this stone wheel.
 The edges of the circular soapstone had been chipped away and smoothed by the use of a harder stone.
 Mana had studied the wheel-shaped stone from her perch before she descended.
 She immediately heaved her shoulder against the centered stub of wood.
 The circular stone hesitated slightly before it rolled exposing a leeway into another grotto.
 Whitney watched from the edge of her concealed position as Mana advanced into the room.
 Whitney’s heart raced as the circular stone was placed in front of the opening from within.
-For the first time since she was positioned high atop Alkebulan she was alone.
-Whitney looked at the stone that Mana had moved for a long time before she sank below the edge of the rock.
+For the first time since she was positioned high atop Alkebulan, she was again alone.
+Whitney looked at the stone, that Mana had moved, for a long time before she sank below the edge of the rock.
 The child laid flat on her back as she stared at the dancing shadow of light caused from the torch.
+Her stomach rumbled.
+She closed her eyes feeling the weight of sadness on her heart.
+Many times she had thought that she couldn’t go on, but she did, driven by something she had begun to resent.
+This responsibility, created by Kyle’s foolish choice, was tormenting her.

 Mana had entered into Cato’s lair.
 No other creature aside from Cato himself had advanced into this cavern before.
 A torch burned as well in this cavern giving Mana the light to survey the space.
 The room was spacious.
 A large wooden frame was placed in the center of the room.
 Inside the frame was a collection of moss and fir branches.
 “This is likely the nest for the Dark Master,” Mana assumed.
 Mana studied the room further.
 Two smaller openings similar to where she had entered were blocked by large circular soapstone wheels.
 A larger opening covered by a similar round stone was located behind Cato’s nest.
 Mana approached this opening and studied it for some time.
 She pressed her ear against the cool soapstone as she embraced it.
 She inhaled several times attempting to detect a scent of what was positioned behind the rock.
 A memory of long ago stirred in her as she considered what lay beyond the secured entrance.
 She retreated from the stone with a heavy heart.